 Instead, as before, go on a journey of curiosity and discovery.
 Say something along the lines of, "Does it feel like I am attacking you?" then, listen very carefully to their response.

 Understand that whenever someone is feeling unsafe, they won't be able to hear you.
-Not until they start to feel safe again.
+They won't hear you until they start to feel safe again.
 If you want a healthy conversation with this person, then take responsibility for getting it back on track.

 Suspend your judgments, be more patient, and seek to understand before you act.